Benjaminjacob443/PSARST/README.txt

 # With the virtual environment now active:
 - Run 'pip install -r psarst_requirements.txt' on the terminal to install all the dependencies for the program
 - Run the program using 'psarst_run.exe' or directly from 'PSARST.py' with your virtual environment still active

-# Disable Antivirus for the executable to run without interruptions.

-# The executable and ta-lib wheel file only supports 64-bit architecture.
-You can download the ta-lib wheel file according to your system specs manually in case of any errors and run 'PSARST.py' from an IDE after installing the necessary packages.
-I have included two wheel files compatible with 64 bit systems and python 3.11.1.
-Install whichever works for you.